SuperFlyTV/GraphicsDataDefinition/README.md

 }
 ```

-The value is stored as a number, eg 25% -> 0.25
+The value is stored as a number, eg "25%" -> 0.25

 ### Duration in milliseconds

-A duration presented in a human readable format (like "HH:MM:SS.xxx")
+A duration value, to be presented in a human readable format (like "HH:MM:SS.xxx")

 ```json
 {